CanyenPalmer/MyCaddy/README.md

 ---

+## Data Science & Analytics Overview

+MyCaddy is an applied data science system that combines deterministic modeling, feature engineering, and rule-based decision systems to support both real-time decision-making and post-round performance analysis.

+The system leverages:
+- Feature engineering (wind, elevation, temperature, lie variables)
+- Exploratory data analysis (EDA) and performance evaluation
+- Statistical modeling and proportional scaling
+- Rule-based decision systems for structured output generation

+Outputs are designed to be:
+- Fully interpretable (no black-box modeling)
+- Deterministic and reproducible
+- Aligned with real-world decision workflows

+---

 ## Overview

 MyCaddy is a structured golf performance system designed to support both **in-round decision making** and **post-round improvement**.